 Best time to visit Pangarchulla.

-To begin with, it is always winter in Pangarchulla all throughout the year.
-If you live in the extremely hot and humid part of the country, this trek is the key to cool off your mind and soul.
+To begin with, it is always winter in Pangarchulla all through the year.
+If you live in the extremely hot and humid part of the country, this trek will turn out to be a cool balm to your mind and soul.

-Having said that, this trek is accessible throughout a very limited amount of time.
+This trek is accessible for a very limited amount of time.
 April and May are considered to be the most ideal time.
-Without snow, the trek is not very efficient, snow eases the rough paths and provides a smooth surface to hike on.
-April and May are the time for retreating winters and it will not freeze you to death.
+Without snow, the trek is not very interesting; snow eases the rough paths and provides a smooth surface to hike on.
+April and May are the time when winter retreats and therefore it will not freeze you to death.
 The weather remains pleasant during the daytime.
 During this period, you will also get to experience crystal clear lively views of the peaks and landscapes, not to forget the beautiful starlit sky.

-If you are however feeling very daring, you could try the trek in October, after the monsoons have retreated.
+If you are daring enough, you could try the trek in October, after the monsoons have retreated.
 But there may not be much snow.
-Now, you must go at your own risk.
+It is better to think twice before taking up this trek during this time

-As mentioned earlier, we will leave from Haridwar, it's important to gather at Haridwar.
+As mentioned earlier, we will leave from Haridwar, so it's important to gather at Haridwar.
+The journey can also commence from Rishikesh.
 Haridwar being the most popular religious place in India is easily accessible from all parts of the country.
-Let’s see how can you get there :
+Let’s see how you can get there :

 - By Air -